Mint-System/Ansible-Build/README.md

 [Ansbile Documentation > Build Your Inventory](https://docs.ansible.com/ansible/latest/network/getting_started/first_inventory.html)

-### Targets

-Some Ansible roles can be deployed to a  Linux Server or to Kubernetes Cluster.

-The role documentation show how to configure either deployment target.

 ### Roles

 Have a look at the Ansible roles and checkout how to configure them.